JonJagger/cyber-dojo/md/misc.md

   ```
   [ 'cyber-dojo', 'makefile', 'Makefile' ]
   ```
-  Not required.
+  <br>Not required.
 Defaults to an empty array.
 - - - - - - - - - - - - - - - - - - - -
 `"progress_regexs": [ string, string ]`